 Individuals that meet the requirements (outlined below) are welcome to attend these meetings to speak with Habitat Chesapeake staff members.
-The next Habitat Chesapeake orientation session will be held from 6:30 – 8:00 pm on Tuesday, October 28th at Govans Boundary United Methodist Church, located at 5210 York Road in Baltimore.
 Applicants do not need to bring anything.
 Please see our calendar for more information and updates.
 Please also note there is limited seating and seating is on first come basis, so people may want to arrive early.

 For individuals and families in need of urgent assistance, there are a variety of organizations throughout Central Maryland that offer immediate housing assistance and other support services.
 Please review this list of partners for details and contact information.

 For questions regarding the Habitat Chesapeake program, please call 410-366-1250 or email firstname.lastname@example.org.

 Habitat Chesapeake partner families must meet the following three requirements.

 Ability to Pay